projectcalico/calico/docs/source/redhat-opens-install.rst

 Configure YUM repositories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+If you're using CentOS, check the yum priorities plugin is installed:

+    yum install yum-plugin-priorities

 As well as the repositories for OpenStack and EPEL
 (https://fedoraproject.org/wiki/EPEL) -- which you will have already
 configured as part of the previous step -- you will need to configure the